 Haemorrhoids are often described as “varicose veins” of the anal canal.
-In fact they consist of various engorged blood vessels covered by lining of the anal canal.
-As the haemorrhoid enlarges it bulges into the anal canal and eventually may protrude at the edge of the anus (prolapse).
-This may be associated with an anal tag.
-External anal skin tags usually represent the remnant of stretched skin arising from prolapsed internal haemorrhoids at the anal verge or a previous peri-anal thrombosis.
-A perianal thrombosis (clot) is a painful exquisitely sensitive lump on the edge of the anus, often mistaken for a prolapsed internal haemorrhoid.
+In fact they consist of various swollen blood vessels covered by the lining of the anal canal.
+Most haemorrhoids commence as internal haemorrhoids and cannot be seen but as a haemorrhoid enlarges it bulges into the anal canal and eventually it may protrude through the opening of the anus (prolapse).
+This can sometimes cause an anal skin tag by stretching the skin.

 What causes haemorrhoids?